jr-santos98/my-website/content/posts/comparative-riscv/index.en.md

 | Area         | 0,5 mm²  | 1,7 mm²  | 0,3 mm²  | 0,29 mm² |
 | Power        | 125 mW   | 300 mW   | 52 mW    | 90 mW    |

+Initially, we can observe the common characteristics between them.
+Both have support for 64-bit architecture.
+Furthermore, they implement versions close to the classic 5-stage pipeline and incorporate branch prediction in their implementations, utilizing resources like BTB, BHT, and RAS.
+Additionally, they are configurable, and their caches are accompanied by TLBs.

+Using the parameter of reported DMIPS/MHz quantity, the literature considers BOOMv3 to lead the performance criterion per MHz and surpass all others by more than a factor of 2.
+It's important to note that this doesn't necessarily mean it's the fastest processor, but rather that it executes more instructions per clock cycle.
+Following in sequence, the Rocket, C-Class, and CVA6 processors follow the mentioned order.
+The latter achieve similar values, with the exception of Ariane.

+According to the chipset reference, Ariane reaches a rate of 1.70 GHz, while the literature indicates its actual rate to be 1.21 GHz, putting it at a disadvantage compared to its competitors.
+Thus, Ariane has the lowest rate among the compared models.

+BOOMv3 also stands out as the most complex implementation, with a larger silicon area and higher power consumption.
+This is a result of its superscalar structure, parallelism, and execution capability.
+However, it's important to note that four Rocket cores could fit into a single BOOMv3 core, which applies to other implementations as well.
+Depending on the design, multiple low-power cores might be more advantageous than a highly efficient core.

+The chip technology can justify the area and consumption of these processors.
+Rocket and BOOMv3 are manufactured using 45 nm, while Ariane and C-Class use 22 nm.
+This choice of technology has a direct impact on energy consumption and the chip's footprint.
+Smaller values result in lower energy requirements and greater space efficiency within the chip.
+With more advanced technologies, chips can be reduced in size.

+Another interesting point is that Ariane and C-Class manage to be smaller and consume less than half the energy of Rocket, making them ideal for projects with minimal consumption requirements.
+Thus, they are compact and efficient implementations.
+Ariane also stands out in terms of efficiency and performance.

+Additionally, it's important to note that, with the exception of C-Class, all implementations present similar processing speeds.

 ## Conclusion

-Each implementation has its own advantages and disadvantages, catering to different audiences with diverse needs.
+All implementations have their advantages and disadvantages, catering to diverse audiences with specific needs.

 The Rocket implementation stands out for its pioneering nature, simplicity, and efficiency.
-As the first implementation, it serves as an ISA debugger, a template, and a reference for the emergence of new boards.
+Being the first implementation, it serves as the ISA debugger, shaping and referencing the emergence of new boards.
-It is also a favorite in publications and academia.
+Additionally, it is favored in academic publications.

-BOOM distinguishes itself as the most robust and efficient implementation.
-It is oriented towards high-performance computing and its requirements.
+BOOMv3 stands out for being the most robust and efficient implementation, tailored for high-performance computing and its demands.

-Ariane, on the other hand, stands out for its size and power consumption considerations.
+Ariane, on the other hand, stands out for its compact size and energy efficiency.
-It is designed to meet performance and energy efficiency requirements.
+It was designed to meet more constrained development requirements.

-Lastly, the Shakti core is designed for medium-sized computing systems and possesses features suitable for that purpose.
-It is characterized by its simplicity and efficiency.
+Lastly, the C-Class core is designed for medium-scale computing systems and possesses suitable characteristics for that purpose.
+Its approach is simple and efficient.

 ## References